 In the event of an injury or ill health, the first-aider in the building or nearby buildings should be summoned in the first instance.
-If, these first-aiders are not available that the security team should be contacted.
+If these first-aiders are not available, the security team should be contacted.

 Line managers and supervisors should cooperate with the School's First Aid arrangements by assisting in the recruitment of First Aid volunteers and releasing staff to attend training and perform their duties as first-aiders.

 The Health and Safety Team organise training for first-aiders.

 Safety coordinators will ensure that their department has a sufficiently stocked first-aid box.
 They or another nominated person should be tasked with ensuring that the contents of the first-aid boxes are replenished as and when necessary.

 A notice should be posted in a prominent position giving details of the name and location of first-aiders and / or appointed persons along with the location of the first-aid box.